• Skip to primary navigation

 Two Creme Fraiche Scones with Blueberries on a plate.

-Blueberry scones with creme fraiche are amazing for breakfast or afternoon tea.
-The pastry is heavenly and not too sweet, crisp on the outside but tender on the inside.
+Blueberry scones with creme fraiche are amazing for breakfast, brunch or afternoon tea.
+The pastry is biscuit like and slightly sweet, crisp on the outside but tender on the inside.
+Bursting with fresh or frozen blueberry and topped with a cream cheese lemon glaze for a lemony sweetness that compliments the blueberries.
+Grab a cup of tea!

-If you’re feeling more like a yeast dough then a biscuit, try some blueberries in a pull apart bread.
+If you’re feeling more like a yeast dough then a scone, try some blueberries in a pull apart bread.

 Tips for perfect scones

 Sometimes scones can be a little dry.
-With my experimenting, I found a few things that made a lot of difference in the texture of the dough.
+Here are a few things that can make a lot of difference in the texture of the dough.

 • Use creme fraiche instead of buttermilk.
 Creme fraiche is similar to sour cream but a little thicker and not quite as sour.
 It gives the scones a creamier texture so they aren’t as crumbly as some scones can be.